serrapa/serrapa.github.io/_posts/2022-08-01-mariana_trench.md

 - **source**: a source is the *starting point* - user's input, intents or parameters returned by methods or method's parameters.
 - **sink**: a sink is the *ending point* (destination) - a function, a method or wherever a source may end up in.
 - **rule**: the definition of the *link* between the source and the sink.
 In other words, the description of the issue: if you find that the source flows into the sink as specified in the rule, it may be a vulnerability.
 - **model**: the *definition* of the *source* or the *sink* (it could be even more but keep it simple for now).
-Basically, a JSON file where you configure which methods, variables or other things define the source or sink.
+Basically, a JSON file where you configure which methods, variables or other things to define sources or sinks.
 - **kind**: an arbitrary string value used to cluster sources and sinks.

 A vast codebase may have many distinct types of associated sources and sinks.
 By setting rules, we may instruct MT to highlight those flows where the data passes from the source into the sink.
 As a pentester or bug hunter, you may be interested in discovering vulnerabilities that occur when data flows from an attacker-controlled source to a specific function or method used by the application.
 All you need to do is create the rules and the configuration of the models defining the data flow without worrying about the identification algorithm implementation.
 That’s performed by Mariana through [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation) by computing a model for each Java method it sees in the codebase.